 When you find bamboo rhizomes racing away from the main grove, cut them back.
 If you’re dealing with a mature and well-established bamboo plant, this could be a serious chore.
 Make sure you have the right tools, including a good spade, some sharp clippers, and a compact hand saw.

-You might even need a Sawsall or other reciprocating saw, to really get in there.
-We recommend Makita’s Cordless Recipro Saw Kit, sold complete with saw blades and an extra battery, and available for quick delivery from Amazon.
+You might even need a Sawsall or other reciprocating saw to really get in there.
+We recommend Makita’s Cordless Recipro Saw Kit, which comes complete with saw blades and an extra battery and is available for quick delivery from Amazon.

 Further Reading